VFPX/VFPXDeployment/docs/ThorUpdate.md

 Folder to store some files to interact with github.

 Those files should be changed to the need of the project
-- *CONTRIBUTING.md* A file telling how to participate on the project, and what befor running this programm.
+- *CONTRIBUTING.md* A file telling how to participate on the project, and what to do before running this program.
 - *ISSUE_TEMPLATE/\*.md* Templates to create issues

 #### docs